hashicorp/vault/website/source/docs/agent/caching/index.html.md

 managed by the agent.

--> **Note:** Vault Agent Caching works best with servers/clusters that are running on Vault 1.1-beta2 and above due to changes that were introduced alongside this feature, such as the exposure of the `orphan` field in token creation responses.
-Agent caching functionality was tested against changes introduced within 1.1 and thus full caching capabilities may not behave as expected when paired with older server versions.
+-> **Note:** Vault Agent Caching works best with servers/clusters that are running on Vault 1.1 and above due to changes that were introduced alongside this feature, such as the exposure of the `orphan` field in token creation responses.

 ## Caching and Renewals